jamesspearsv/shopping-cart-project/DEVLOG.md

 - Implemented styling for item cards
 - Implemented ability to add to, remove from, and change quantity of items in cart
+- Implemented minor style change to item cards to prevent line breaks below 200px in width

+**Next Steps:** Build out filtering ability for store page

+## 8/21/2024

+Added total items in cart counter to cart button in navigation

+- Implemented state mangagement for total items count
+- Used useEffect to update total items count each time the cart was updated

 **Next Steps:** Build out filtering ability for store page